 Staff members that have attained TASBO certification status will be afforded an opportunity to attend at least 20 hours per year (for a total of 60 every 3 years) through TASBO or a TASBO-approved CEU provider.
 Training opportunities for other certification or licensing programs, such as a CPA, shall be provided in a manner that seeks to meet the continuing education requirements for that specific certification or license.

-Additional training requests should be submitted to the Business Manager.
+Additional training requests should be submitted to the Chief Financial Officer.
 It is the employee’s responsibility to request additional training that he/she feels will be beneficial in performing the assigned job tasks.
 At times, the immediate supervisor may also recommend or direct that a staff member attend specific training to improve their skills or comply with a Growth Plan.

 In an effort to support compliance of fiscal policies and procedures, the business office shall conduct annual training for campus and department administrative and support staff, as appropriate.
 The Assistant Superintendent shall be responsible for developing the training calendar.
 Critical training areas shall include, but not be limited to: